-Anybody that plays any kind of sport on a regular basis, will at some point very likely have to deal with the issue of injury.
+Anybody that plays any kind of sport on a regular basis, will unfortunately at some point likely have to deal with the issue of injury.
 Particularly in a sport as physically demanding and dynamic as squash, sudden trauma injuries (such as strained muscles or sprained ligaments/tendons) or nagging overuse injuries (such as tendonitis) are common.

 We talk a lot about the physical side of injury, the rehabilitation, therapy, and strengthening/rebuilding, but what is less commonly discussed is the psychological impact of injury.
+In this article we’ll take a look at that side of things, and also discuss how you can switch your focus during your time out to allow you to still develop other non-physical elements of your game.

 Sport plays a very important part in the lives of many people, whether it be young athletes who play and compete at a high level with visions of possibly going on to a career in professional sport, or adult men and women for whom sport perhaps fulfils an important social or stress-busting role in their lives.
 Either way, the frustration and emotional impact of not being able to participate in a chosen sport can be a very difficult thing to deal with, and is something that is all too often not adequately addressed.